 Dimensioning loads as mentioned in the third and sixth subsection, comprise functional, environmental and accidental loads, inter alia fire and explosive loads.

-In order to fulfil the requirements related to load-bearing structures, the standards NORSOK N-001 and NORSOK N-003 should be used.
-In addition, NORSOK N-004 should be used for steel structures.
+In order to fulfil the requirements related to load-bearing structures, the standards NORSOK N-001, NORSOK N-003 and NORSOK N-004 should be used.

 In order to assess the loss of main safety functions as mentioned in the third subsection, the standard NORSOK Z-013 Appendix B should be used.